 Being a relatively small island, it’s easy to get around Bali.
 But before you hit the road and ex-plore the countryside, we thought we’d share a few basic dos and don’ts that we think will help you to better understand the Island of the Gods and how things roll here.

 5. There are parts of some sites that are closed off from visitors, do not break in and enter.
+Generally this will be the Jabah Tengah of the temple, only for Balinese Hindus or priests.

 8. Internet reception may be bad in some of these areas, so better bring a map and familiarise yourself with a number of towns you’re going to pass along the way.